Home > Library > Research Bias > What is Perception Bias – Types & Examples

 Perception bias can also influence hiring decisions.
 A hiring manager might have a preconceived notion that candidates who graduate from prestigious universities are more competent.

-Consequently, they may focus more on the qualifications and achievements of applicants from these universities while undervaluing the skills and experiences of candidates from less prestigious institutions.
+Consequently, the hiring manager may focus more on the qualifications and achievements of applicants from those universities while undervaluing the skills and experiences of candidates from less prestigious institutions.

 Example of Perception Bias in In-Group Favouritism